spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ## Create Cluster Profile

-Once the provider images are available in the registry, you can proceed to the cluster profile creation.
+Once the provider images are available in the registry, proceed to create the cluster profile.

 Log in to [Palette](https://console.spectrocloud.com/) and select **Profiles** from the left **Main Menu**.
 Click **Add Cluster Profile** to create a cluster profile.